shorn/zinc/readme.md

 ## Project structure

-It's all Typescript, structured as a monorepo, using NPM to build and deploy.
+Typescript codebase structured as a monorepo, using NPM to build and deploy.

 There's no CI/CD infrastructure, though I may stand up a CDK pipeline one day.

 * [aws-infra/](aws-infra)
   * `aws-cdk` project for building the infrastructure
   * [lambda /](aws-infra/lambda)
-    * contains all code for the API served by Lambda
+    * contains all code for the APIs served by Lambda
+    * no framework (Serverless, SAM, etc.)
 * [client/](client)
   * React based SPA, using Material UI for components
 * [doc/](doc)